mrk21/neobundle-cmd/README.md

 #### list

-This command will enumerate the vim plugins which is installed.
+This command will enumerate the Vim plugins which is described the .
 It equals the `:NeoBundleList` vim command.

 ```bash